 Choosing a campervan for New Zealand is the important first step in planning your dream trip.
 Heading out on the open road to explore a new place in a campervan is an exciting prospect.
 The thought of it brings to mind nights spent gazing at the stars and sitting in silence watching the ocean before climbing into bed for the night and listening to the waves as you fall asleep.
-Your campervan will be your home for the duration of your trip so it’s important that it meets your needs.
-If you’re not sure which camper is right for you, we have all the information you need to make the best choice.
+Your campervan will be your home for the duration of your trip, so it must meet your needs.
+If you’re unsure which camper is right for you, we have all the information you need to make the best choice.

 This article may contain affiliate/compensated links.
 For more information, please see our disclaimer here.

 - 1 Is a campervan the right choice for you?